-Dr. Christine Dysers is a Fulbright Visiting Scholar in the Department of Music, Columbia University.
-Her research is broadly concerned with 20th- and 21st-century music, with particular attention to contemporary composition and the aesthetics of repetition.
+Dr Christine Dysers is a postdoctoral researcher in the Department of Musicology at Uppsala University.
+In her current research project, which is funded by Vetenskapsrådet, she investigates the aesthetics of repetition in contemporary music.
+Christine’s research is broadly concerned with 20th- and 21st-century music, with a particular focus on contemporary composition and repetitive aesthetics.
 Her research interests include music and the political, musical borrowing, and the notion of the uncanny.
-Methodologically, her work occupies the spaces between critical musicology, aesthetic theory, continental philosophy, and music analysis.
+Methodologically, her work occupies the spaces between musicology and philosophy.

 Christine holds a PhD in Music from City, University of London.
-She holds a PGCert in Academic Practice and is a Fellow of the Higher Education Academy.
-She also holds an MSc in Arts and Cultural Management from the University of Antwerp.
-Christine has published in several peer-reviewed journals and has presented her work internationally at academic conferences, panel discussions, and invited seminars.
+In 2021, she was appointed as a Fulbright Visiting Scholar in the Department of Music at Columbia University.
+She holds a PGCert in Academic Practice and is a Fellow of the Higher Education Academy (HEA).
 Her first monograph, on repetition in the work of Austrian composer Bernhard Lang, is currently under contract with Intellect Books.